CS-179K/Core-Marker/README.md

 ## Running the Program:
   1: Open a Backend Server terminal
+  - cd into "core-marker-app"
   - cd into "Backend"
-  - node mongodb.js
+  - run "node mongodb.js"

   2: Open a Frontend Server terminal
   - cd into "core-marker-app"
-  - npm run dev
+  - run "npm run dev"

   3: Open local host, create an account, and post away!